naacl-org/naacl-2021-website/_pages/participants.md

 Please complete the <a style="text-decoration: line-through;;" href="https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUREZJUVo4RDBaMTFSMUhJRVpaQkYyTjk1Uy4u">Student Accommodation Request Form</a> (**SOLD OUT**)  to make your reservation request.
 We will do our best to honor your request on a first-come first-served basis.
 All requests must be received no later than Wednesday, May 1, 2019 by the ACL Office.

 The Doubletree Suites by Hilton Minneapolis is located just minutes from the Hyatt Regency Minneapolis (the conference venue).

-## Poster Information

-Each poster paper (main conference, industry track, and Student Research Workshop) will be assigned a free-standing poster board with a display surface that is 8 feet long and 4 feet tall.
-Authors are free to use as much of that space as they would like.
-There is a [FedEx office](https://local.fedex.com/mn/minneapolis/office-5570/) in the hotel if you need on-site printing – they are sure to be busy during the conference, so plan ahead if you need their services.

-## Remote Presentation

-This year, NAACL is introducing the option of remote presentations for presenters who cannot otherwise attend the conference.
-More details are available in this [blog post](/blog/remote-presentations/) authored by the remote presentation chairs.

-To apply for a remote presentation slot at NAACL-2019, please fill out [this form](/downloads/telepresence_form.docx) and e-mail it to [naacl-2019-remote-presentation@googlegroups.com](mailto:naacl-2019-remote-presentation@googlegroups.com).
-Decisions will be made on a case-by-case basis.

 ## Visa Information